Silviumuraru90/RybkaCore/README.md

 🔘 And, of course, an `internet connection` <br><br><br>

 ### &emsp;&emsp;<b>Notes for Telegram Notifications</b>
-❗️ `Note for the [RYBKA_TELEGRAM_API_KEY] var:` For Telegram notifications, you'll need to create your own Telegram bot in the `telegram` app.
+❗️ `Note for the [RYBKA_TELEGRAM_API_KEY] var:` For Telegram notifications, you'll need to create your own Telegram bot in the `Telegram` app.
 Simply search for `BotFather` among "Contacts", then type in that chat `/newbot` and follow instructions to create one and grab the API KEY that you need to set in your env as a value for the `RYBKA_TELEGRAM_API_KEY` var. <br><br>
 ❗️ `Note for the [RYBKA_TELEGRAM_CHAT_ID] var:` In order to grab this value go to this link: `https://api.telegram.org/bot<replace_with_your_value_for_RYBKA_TELEGRAM_API_KEY>/getUpdates`, then type something in the chat of your newly created bot (not in the same chat for `BotFather`!).
 The message you typed should be visible there as an API payload.
 Grab the value for the `RYBKA_TELEGRAM_CHAT_ID` var from there - find it within such structure `"chat":{"id":<your_chat_id_value>,`.
 Add it to the ENV.

 <br><br>